Paddylabs/GetAllOneDriveURLs/readme.md

 # Get-AllUsersOneDrives.ps1

-Quick script to list all your users OneDrive URLs and export to excel
+Quick script to list all your users OneDrive URLs and export to csv